Parallel Problem Solving

 The worker proceeds as follows: on line 85, it sees if it has any message to process.
 If it does, it handles it in the match case starting on line 87.
 A new incumbent solution causes it to update the bound on solution cost in line 88.
 Line 89 is how we start the worker process on a new node; the stack of all nodes to explore for the worker is initialized to be the singleton list of the root.
 Line 92 is where the bulk of the work is done.
 So long as we haven’t been told to halt, search for a certain number of iterations between polling your message queue.
 To drive that home, we changed the following things about the search:

-- We added some functions to send messages about
+- We added some functions to send messages about 1.
+New solutions

 - Resources Consumed